CodeURJC-DAW-2024-25/webapp14/README.md

 An email will be sent when a purchase is made

 ### 💡 Advanced algorithm
-The products most purchased by users will be shown first
+A set of suggested products is displayed based on the categories of products previously purchased by the user